 Trial begins of youth center worker accused of holding down boy while he was raped

+Bradley Asbury’s accuser testified that he and three other staffers were known in the dormitory as ‘the hit squad’

-The trial of a man accused of holding down a teenage boy so colleagues could rape and abuse him at a New Hampshire youth center in the 1990s is set to begin Tuesday.
+The trial of a man accused of holding down a teenage boy so colleagues could rape and abuse him at a youth center is set to begin on Tuesday.

+It's the second criminal trial to stem from a broad 2019 investigation into historic abuse at the Sununu Youth Services Center in Manchester, New Hampshire.

 Asbury and a colleague are accused of restraining the boy in the dormitory where Asbury served as house leader in 1997 while a third staffer raped him and a fourth forced him to perform a sex act.
 The boy was about 13 years old at the time.